-How do we use our talents?
+How do we use our talents

-I am not sure which one I would pick myself, they are all wonderful in their own way and provide amazing examples of our Lord’s love for us and how, in turn, we should live and love our neighbor.
+I am not sure which one I would pick myself, they are all wonderful in their own way and provide amazing examples of our Lord’s love for us and how, in turn, we should live and love our neighbour.

 It is not often that a Bible parable comes to life to stir one out of the day to day routine and provide inspiration and encouragement.

 On November 9th, a few hundred people gathered on a cold and snowy Friday night to attend a night of worship songs and praises presented by a world-renowned cantor: Ziad Shehadeh.
-He was invited by the organization Land of Hope (an organization that is committed to bringing hope to people by spreading the message of the Gospel of Jesus Christ and supporting charity organizations throughout the nation).
+He was invited by the organization Land of Hope (an organization that is committed to bringing hope to people by spreading the message of the Gospel of Jesus Christ and supporting charitable organizations throughout the nation).

 I had stumbled upon Ziad’s performances via Youtube and via his collaborations with the Better Life Team (a non-denominational choir from Egypt) and I was enchanted by his voice: both powerful and comforting.
 When I discovered that he would be holding a Night of Praise in Montreal, I started counting down the days till the night of the performance.
 A free performance!
 No tickets, no fees, just Ziad, a band and an audience made up of various nationalities and denominations raising their voices in praise.